Zarmeena667/SupervisedLearning-Project5.0-LHL/README.md

 ## Project Motivation and Goals

-The goal of this project was to gather insights using the provided data and to train an ML model.
+The goal of this project for me was to put the use of supervised learning techniques into practice.

 ## Repository folder guide/order
 1. Readme